 Poetry manuscripts must use the following guidelines to be considered:

 (1) Previously unpublished poems by women over sixty should be emailed to the judge for that contest at the provided email address, not to Persimmon Tree directly.
 Poems must be in English.

 (2) Include 1-3 poems in a single WORD attachment.
 No poem may be longer than a page; use 12-point type.

-(3) In the subject line of the email message, type PT POETRY CONTEST and your last name.
+(3) In the subject line of the email message, type PERSIMMON TREE POETRY CONTEST and your last name.
 In the body of the message, include your name, phone number, email and postal mailing address.

 If your submission does not follow these guidelines, it will be deleted.
 You will not be notified.